-Before installing a memory module, make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the memory module.
+Before installing a memory module, make sure to turn off the computer and unplug the power could be conditioned from the power outlet to prevent damage to the memory module.

 DDR3 and DDR2 DIMMs are not compatible to each other or DDR DIMMs.
 Be sure to install DDR3 DIMMs on this motherboard.